eclipse-edc/IdentityHub/system-tests/README.md

 ## System tests

 System tests run a sample EDC connector with the Identity Hub extension and a DID server with sample DID documents for the connector and an external authority using docker.
-The test checks the correct functioning of the Identity Hub CLI and CredentialsVerifier.
+The test checks the correct functioning of the Identity Hub CLI together with the CredentialsVerifier.

+An instance of `CredentialsVerifiar` is injected in the test (hence the `@ExtendWith(EdcExtension.class)` annotation), to verify that another EDC connector is able to retrieve credentials from the Identity Hub after these have beed added using the CLI.

 #### Local test resources